dapr/quickstarts/tutorials/workflow/csharp/combined-patterns/README.md

 - `WorkflowApp` is the main application that orchestrates an order process in the `OrderWorkflow`.
 - `ShippingApp` is a supporting service that is being called by the `OrderWorkflow`.

-The `OrderWorkflow` combines task chaining, fan-out/fan-in, and waiting for external patterns.
+The `OrderWorkflow` combines task chaining, fan-out/fan-in, and waiting for external event patterns.
+The workflow contains a number of activities for order processing including checking inventory, register shipment, process payment and more with a final order status being returned with the results of the order.
+It uses compensating logic in case the shipment fails to get registered and the customer needs to be reimbursed for the payment.

 ```mermaid
 graph LR